12 Things Your Kids Can Do in Sunset Country

 Let Mother Nature Take Over & See What Happens

-So you want to visit Ontario's Sunset Country for your next family vacation but you're unsure whether or not there is enough here to keep your kids entertained.
+So you want to visit Ontario's Sunset Country for your next family vacation but are unsure whether there is enough here to keep your kids entertained.
 Well, you can stop worrying.
-Not only will your kids find lots of things to do once they get here, but you'll also likely hear that they'd like to come back on the way home when the vacation is over.
-How's that you say?
-Well, speaking from experience no matter how wired your kids are, once they get immersed in the wonder of nature - even if reluctantly at first - you'll see a change in them you might not have thought was possible.
+Not only will your kids find lots of things to do once they get here, but you'll also likely hear that they'd like to return on the way home when the vacation is over.
+How's that, you say?
+Well, speaking from experience, no matter how wired your kids are, once they get immersed in the wonder of nature - even if reluctantly at first - you'll see a change in them you might not have thought was possible.
 Boredom and complaining will be nowhere to be found.

-Mother Nature has a unique way of mesmerizing a child, of stirring their natural curiosity and desire to explore.
+Mother Nature has a unique way of mesmerizing children, stirring their natural curiosity and desire to explore.
 Trust me, I've seen this happen before my own eyes with both my kids.
-Here are a few suggestions of things can plan or do spontaneously that will entertain your kids, allow you to relax and ensure that everyone has a fun time!
+Here are a few suggestions of things you can plan or do spontaneously that will entertain your kids, allow you to relax, and ensure that everyone has a fun time!

 The beach is a great place to start if you're looking for something to do with your kids